up42/docs/source/getting-started/first-block.rst

 Creating a block
 ================

-Creating a block that runs on Interstellar is as easy as writing a `Dockerfile` in the root directory of your application.
+Creating a block that runs on UP42 is as easy as writing a `Dockerfile` in the root directory of your application.
 Only very few requirements are enforced - notably, of course that you need to have signed up and have an account.